 5.11.C.14.a.
 There shall be provided and maintained at all intersections, whether the intersections are proposed or existing, abutting a subdivision or land development, a clear sight triangle easement or dedicated right-of-way which shall include the area on each street corner that is bounded by a line of sight triangle between points from the intersection of the street centerlines for a distance of 75' feet in each direction as measured along the centerline of all intersecting streets.
-Clear sight triangles shall be indicated on all plans, and a note shall be provided on the plans which states that no structures, landscaping or grading may be constructed, installed or performed within the area of the clear sight triangles shall provide that no structure, landscaping or grading shall be erected, installed or performed within the area of motorists.
+Clear sight triangles shall be indicated on all plans, and a note shall be provided on the plans which states that no structures, landscaping or grading may be constructed, installed or performed within the area of the clear sight triangle which would obscure the vision of motorists.
+Deeds to lots which contain clear sight triangles shall provide that no structure, landscaping or grading shall be erected, installed or performed within the area of the clear sight triangle which will obscure the vision of motorists.